Browse Categories

 Making Molds with Natural Latex

-Number 80 is a vulcanizeable Natural Latex compounded from specially processed Latex with a solid content of between 68 and 70 percent, which minimizes shrinkage.
-Number 80 is therefore suitable for making rubber molds by painting, brushing or spraying.
+HX-80 is a vulcanizeable Natural Latex compounded from specially processed Latex with a high solid content, which minimizes shrinkage.
+HX-80 is therefore suitable for making rubber molds by painting, brushing or spraying.
 The special method of compounding, and its high solid content, permit reproduction of the finest detail.
-Its major uses have been in the manufacture resin figures, ornamental wax candles, and isostatic molding bags.
+It's major uses have been in the manufacture resin figures, ornamental wax candles, and isostatic molding bags.

 • High Latex stability and long storage life